-Failure to attend meetings, maintain an HCaTS webpage, or otherwise not comply with this section may result in activation of Dormant Status and/or result in a Contractor being Off-Ramped (see Sections H.25 and H.26).
+Failure to attend meetings, maintain an HCaTS webpage, or otherwise not comply with this section may result in activation of Dormant Status (see Sections H.25).

 H.15 MEETINGS

 From time to time, the Government may require Contractor attendance, including the attendance of Contractor Key Personnel, to meetings at various locations.